 - Chris Rico, Solano Economic Development Corporation

-- Christa Brown, San Francisco Foundation
+- Rob Hope, San Francisco Foundation

 - Jeff Bellisario, Bay Area Council Economic Institute (BAC)